cherise-tan/travel-planner-auth/README.md

 yarn knex seed:run
 ```
 4. Type 'yarn start' into the terminal to run the server, and navigate to localhost:3000 in your local browser
+5. Users can register an account and log in
-5. Destinations, activities and accommodation can be viewed/added/updated and deleted
+6. Destinations, activities and accommodation can be viewed/added/updated and deleted

 ## Planning
 ### Database Information